 After the bankruptcy court denied a discharge under § 727, the BAP affirmed.
 It held that the withdrawal was a “transfer” under the Bankruptcy Code, Haag 1 at 12, 11 U.S.C. § 101(54), and that the debtor had failed to cite any legal authority for what amounted to a “necessity” defense to § 727.
 The Ninth Circuit also affirmed, finding that the debtor’s “alleged good intentions” could not overcome the evidence of fraudulent intent.
 Haag 2 at 5.

 If you or your business is struggling with debt, a skilled and experienced business and personal bankruptcy attorney can help you understand your rights and advocate for your interests.
 James G. Schwartz has represented businesses and individuals in the Bay Area since 1976.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.

 More Blog Posts: